moseskamira/EzyAgricInt/README.md

 # EzyAgricInt
-This Repo is for Interview Purposes Only
+This Repo was intended for Interview Purposes Only where concepts such as Model View View Model and Room are implemented.

 ### Architecture Used